sudocrystal/uw-cse-da-startup/topics/arduino/traffic_light.md

 # Make a traffic light
 Adapted from: http://www.makeuseof.com/tag/arduino-traffic-light-controller/

+## Learning Goals
+- Combine your knowledge from the last few activities into one finished product
+- Plan a new feature and then implement it
+- Troubleshoot your own code

 ## You need
 - Arduino
 - A red, yellow and green LED.